Celiac Disease and Mental Health

-Last on the list of celiac mental symptoms is brain fog.
-Anecdotally, I am often faced with serious brain bog when exposed to gluten.
+Last on the list of celiac mental symptoms is celiac brain fog.
+Anecdotally, I am often faced with serious brain fog when exposed to gluten.
 However, it’s not just me.
 In fact, new research is in overwhelming support that this is real.
 Not like I need a scientist to tell me what I experience is fact or not.

 For instance, a survey from Beyond Celiac found that 89% of celiac participants reported having brain fog.
 In this study, participants described brain fog as having trouble concentrating, confusion, forgetfulness, detachment, and grogginess.